 Infant Gas: How to Prevent and Treat It

-- Feeding from breast or bottle
+- Feed from a breast or bottle

-- Sucking a pacifier
+- Suck a pacifier

+"If your baby is generally happy and only fusses for a few seconds while passing gas, that’s a sign that it’s normal," says pediatrician Jennifer Shu, MD.
 "Even if they turn red and make noise, it doesn’t mean that it bothers them.
-If they’re happy in between episodes and not too distressed during them, there’s probably nothing wrong," Shu says.
+If they’re happy in between episodes and not too distressed during them, there’s probably nothing wrong."

 How to Help Your Baby Feel Better

-Infant gas can happen in both breastfed and bottle-fed babies.
-You can take these steps to prevent and ease the pains:
+Try these steps to prevent and ease the pains:

 Check feeding position.
 "When you’re nursing or bottle-feeding, try to keep the baby’s head higher than her stomach," Shu says.
 "That way, the milk sinks to the bottom of the stomach and air goes to the top, and it’s easier to burp out."
 Tip the bottle up slightly so there are no air bubbles in the nipple, and use a nursing pillow for support.